cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3.md

 ## Wiping your device

+This is optional, however we recommend doing it just in case any issues arise.
+{: .notice--info}

 1. Open the Settings application
 1. Go to `General` -> `Reset`
 1. Tap `Erase All Contents and Settings`